jbech-linaro/optee_docs/faq/faq.rst

 ==========================================
     - What did you try to build?
 Only :ref:`optee_os`?
 A full OP-TEE developer setup using QEMU, HiKey, RPi3, Juno using repo?
 AOSP?
 OpenEmbedded?
-What we build on daily basis are the [OP-TEE repo setups], but other builds like AOSP and OpenEmbedded are builds that we try from time to time, but not very often within Security Working Group.
+What we build on daily basis are the OP-TEE developer setups (see :ref:`optee_developer_setup`) , but other builds like AOSP and OpenEmbedded are builds that we try from time to time, but not very often within Security Working Group.
 Having that said there are other teams in Linaro working with such builds, but they most often base their builds on OP-TEE stable releases.

     - By running latest instead of stable also comes with a risk of getting build errors due to version and/or interdependency skew which can result